 To get 5G, you will first need to live in an area where 5G is available, and for now that means one of the major cities which are part of the initial rollout.
 Most large cities are covered, so check with your preferred provider to find out if they're offering 5G to you.

 In addition, you will need 5G hardware to take advantage of the 5G speeds.
 This might mean a 5G smartphone, 5G dongle, or a 5G broadband router for your home.
-These devices should be available from your mobile network.
+These devices should be available from your mobile network, though you can also purchase SIM free hardware and use a SIM only plan.

 Anxiety about radiation from mobile devices is not new, but 5G has brought these fears back into the mainstream with claims that the millimetre wave (mmWave) technology some networks are using is more dangerous.
 However there is no evidence that 5G or any other cell phone technology is harmful.
 Studies are being done all the time and the advice may change in the future, but for now there is no link between mobile phones and cancer, or any other disease.